KallistiOS/KallistiOS/doc/README.md

 code from KOS-MMU was merged into KOS 1.1.x, 1.2.x, and 2.0.0.

 # Licensing
-Please read the file "LICENSE" for more information about this subject.
+Please read [LICENSE.md](LICENSE.md) for more information about this subject.
-This program is now distributed under a similar set of terms as earlier ones (libdream), and has changed since KallistiOS 0.7 (GPL).
-Even so, some of the software distributed with KOS (newlib math routines, Xing MP3 engine, modplug, etc) are under different licenses.
-Please read "LICENSE" if in doubt!

-This software is optionally based in part on the work of the Independent JPEG Group (see addons/libjpeg/README).

-I have also added a somewhat informative "licensing" section to the FAQ.
+The [FAQ](FAQ.md) also contains an informative "licensing" section.

 If in doubt, please contact us.
 If you want to use KOS in a project, we'd love to hear from you anyway!